gekkota-os/SDK/bootstrap App/example/pdf/README.md

-# Example of bootstrap App

-Here are some examples of bootstrap App.
 ## PDF example
 This is an example to play a PDF document.
 The HTML file uses different files:
   * example.pdf: the PDF file that will be play,